Degrade and Destroy: The Inside Story of the War Against the Islamic State, from Barack Obama to Donald Trump

 Michael R. Gordon's latest book published by MacMillan Publishers in June 2022

 To discuss the U.S. campaign against the Islamic State and what lessons from that war can be applied to today’s most pressing national security threats, FDD’s Center on Military and Political Power (CMPP) and Center for a New American Security (CNAS) host a discussion with Michael R. Gordon; retired three-star general and former commander of the coalition against ISIS in Syria and Iraq LTG (Ret.)
 Sean MacFarland; and former Under Secretary of Defense for Policy and Co-Founder and Chair of the CNAS Board of Directors Michèle Flournoy.
-The conversation will be moderated by CMPP Senior Director Bradley Bowman.
+The conversation is moderated by CMPP Senior Director Bradley Bowman.

 The Defense America Needs: Assessing Biden’s Budget Proposal